Jailed Joshua Wong Vows Hong Kong's Struggle Will Continue

 Speaking to TIME this past May, he described living with a constant fear that at any moment he could experience arrest, kidnapping or even extraordinary rendition.
 “No matter what, I am always targeted by Beijing,” he says.

 For years, strange vans and shadowy men have trailed him.
-He and his girlfriend were assaulted outside a movie theater once.
+He and his girlfriend were once assaulted when leaving a movie theater.
 He has been pelted with eggs and fists and branded a “traitor” by the Chinese foreign ministry.
 Last year, he was snatched off the street and stuffed into a minivan by police.

 “No one wants to be constantly at the point of being stigmatized, being attacked, being prosecuted or being jailed,” says Nathan Law, Wong’s colleague and a fellow democracy campaigner who has spent time in prison himself.
 “But the political situation in Hong Kong has evolved to the point where, as an activist, political persecution is inevitable,” he says.